 - Artemis Bio-Support B.V., Utrecht, Netherlands

-- Quinten SAS, Paris, France
+- Quinten, Paris, France

 Non EFPIA companies

 |Bundesinstitut Fur Impfstoffe Und Biomedizinische Arzneimittel||632 006|